 Whether it is reasonable to use force, and the degree of force that could reasonably be employed, will also depend on the age and understanding of the child or young person, as reasonable use is likely to vary greatly from a very young child to a young adult.
 It is also important to recognise that where a restraint might be considered reasonable in one instance it may not be in another.
-Whenever restrictive physical intervention is used it is recorded on the appropriate form and also in the incident book.
+Whenever restrictive physical intervention is used it is recorded on the appropriate forms, CPOM's and parents notified.